-Donocit By
+Deposit By

-Deposit Period (Payment Days) Deposit by Wednesday, Thursday, and/or Friday Following Wednesday Saturday, Sunday, Monday, and/or Tuesday Following Friday
+Wednesday, Thursday, and/or Friday Saturday, Sunday, Monday, and/or Tuesday Following Wednesday Following Friday

-Semiweekly deposit period spanning two quarters.
-If a quarter ends on a day other than Friday or Tuesday, taxes accumulated on the days during the quarter just ending are subject to one deposit obligation, and taxes accumulated on the days covered by the new quarter are subject to a separate deposit obligation.
-For example, if one quarter ends on Thursday, taxes accumulated on Wednesday and Thursday are subject to one deposit obligation and taxes accumulated on Friday are subject to a separate obligation.
-Separate deposits are required because two different quarters are affected.
+Semiweekly deposit period spanning 2 return periods.
+If a return period ends on a day other than Friday or Tuesday, taxes accumulated on the days during the return period just ending are subject to one deposit obligation, and taxes accumulated on the days covered by the new return period are subject to a separate deposit obligation.
+For example, if a return period ends on Thursday, taxes accumulated on Wednesday and Thursday are subject to one deposit obligation and taxes accumulated on Friday are subject to a separate obligation.
+Separate deposits are required because two different return periods are affected.